BuoyantIO/hazl-orders-playground/README.md

 - `cluster_destroy.sh`
   - Script to destroy the cluster environment
 - `traffic_check.sh`
-  - Script to monitor application traffic
+  - Script to monitor application traffic in the `testing-oha-bb` directory.

 If you choose to use the `cluster_setup.sh` script, make sure you've created the `settings.sh` file and run `source settings.sh` to set your environment variables.
 See the next section for more detail on the `settings.sh` file.